scalemailted/LRFIO/readme.md

 ## Data

-This repository is intended for the reproduction code.
-Large HEC-RAS project files and derived native-cell arrays are not tracked here unless explicitly added.
+This repository contains the reproduction notebook and source code only.
+Large HEC-RAS project files, simulation outputs, and prepared native-cell arrays are not tracked in this repository unless explicitly added.

-To run the notebook, place the required prepared inputs locally and update the data path near the top of the notebook, for example:
+To rerun the notebook, place the required prepared inputs locally and update the data path near the top of the notebook, for example:

 ```python
 DATA_DIR = "path/to/prepared/lrfio/data"